 Ask the manufacturer to add you to their distribution list for field safety notices (FSNs).
 This is to help with reconciliation.

-Remember: if your organisation receives an FSN from a manufacturer, always act on it.
-Do not wait for a communication from MHRA.
+If your organisation receives an FSN from a manufacturer, always act on it.
+Do not wait for a communication from the MHRA.

 If you are responsible for cascading these alerts in your organisation, these are our suggested distribution lists.